A vibrant city with a heart-warming sense of community, Hobart will delight you with its natural beauty, exciting dining and captivating festivals.

 If you love a tipple you’re in luck, because Hobart is home to some of Tasmania’s finest brewers and distillers.
 Beer lovers must visit Cascade Brewery for a tour of the facility and tastings at their cosy Brewhouse – get your tickets here.

 Looking for something stronger?
-Lark Distillery by the waterfront is ideal for a wee dram, with more than 150 premium malt whiskies available, including many from Tasmania).
+Lark Distillery by the waterfront is ideal for a wee dram, with more than 150 premium malt whiskies available (including many from Tasmania).
 Gin lovers will fall in love with the gorgeous Forty Spotted Gin Bar on Argyle Street.

 Society Salamanca is wall-to-wall cocktails in historic Salamanca, while Gold Bar offers a more intimate space in which to sip your spirit of choice (they will tailor your cocktail around your preferences).

 Willing Brothers in North Hobart ‘NoHo’ have an excellent selection of local and international wines by the glass or bottle.